-Air Fresheners include powered and unpowered products that operate by releasing a fragrance or odor counteractant as a spray or through diffusion.
-Product types include fragrance sprays, scented candles, wick and reed diffusers, gel and bead scents, hanging air fresheners, and odor eliminators.
+Powered and unpowered products that operate by releasing a fragrance or odor counteractant as a spray or through diffusion.
+Includes, but is not limited to, spray air fresheners, powered air fresheners, wick and reed diffusers, gel and bead scents, and odor eliminators.
+Does not include perfume, cologne, body spray, candles, cleaning products, or fabric refreshers.